 There is one very famous regiment based at Hereford.
 They allow (and they encourage) 'non-military standard' haircuts and facial hair.
 It is one of the UK forces which most others look up to and respect in depth.

+So, can you have long hair in the army?
 Let's leave it right there by saying - 'Who Dares Wins'.

 Personnel from the Royal Air Force can grow beards from the 1st of September 2019.
-The new RAF beard policy aims to promote 'inclusivity' allowing serving members to wear (quote) "a smart, neatly-trimmed, full set beard".
+The new RAF hair policy aims to promote 'inclusivity' allowing serving members to wear (quote) "a smart, neatly-trimmed, full set beard".

 The RAF reaffirmed that members still need to maintain "high standards of appearance" and the MOD will not accept "scraggly or patchy beards".
 The rules apply to regular and reserve personnel.